lkoepsel/microserver/README.md

 ### Version 2
 Moves from the built-in LED to four LEDs of different colors.
 Expands on HTTP POST method for using several values.

+### Version 2ws
+Adds to version 1 with images for computer, and on/off leds.
+Very simple page which will provide the capability to turn the built-in LED ON/OFF.
+Uses Web Sockets, instead of a method to pass a single value.

 ### Version 3
 Fixes the user experience to allow for any number of the four LED's to be switched ON/OFF simultaneously.
 Adds the use of variables to be passed via the concept of a template, making the user experience more dynamic.